MarketingPipeline/Image-Optimizer-Action/README.md

 <details>
 <summary>
-To optimize all image files in current working directory and all of its subdirectories:
+To optimize all image files in a directory and all of its subdirectories:
 </summary>

 <br>

        - uses: actions/checkout@v2
        - uses: MarketingPipeline/Image-Optimizer-Action@main
          with:
            filename: /example_folder_path/
            recursion: true